paul-minniti/IgniteHub/README.md

 # Summary

-IgniteHub, founded by Paul, is a startup IT Services/Consulting company based in the greater Baltimore area.
-Driven by a passion for design and technology, IgniteHub aims to simplify IT and web services for local businesses, allowing them to focus on serving their own clients.
-The company offers a range of services including web design, management & hosting, marketing, social media, and branding.
-These services are offered across three subscription-based tiers: Tier one includes initial web design, continued management, and change requests; Tier two adds graphic design and advertising; Tier three offers comprehensive brand management, e-commerce store setup, company email, and more.
-The immediate goal for IgniteHub is to grow its local client base to a point where Paul can dedicate his full-time efforts to the company.
+IgniteHub, is a startup SaaS company based building software for freelancers and entrapaneurs.
+Driven by a passion for design and technology, IgniteHub aims to simplify business software, to allow users focus on serving their own users.
+We are building a suite of applications to service all your busness needs including web design, management & hosting, marketing, social media, and branding.
+The immediate goal for IgniteHub is to obtain some clients so the Business is self sustaining.
+Our longer tearm goal: grow the IgniteHub community, document our process, enjoy life.

 # Values

--   **Client Empowerment:** We strive to empower our clients by providing them with user-friendly IT and web services, enabling them to focus on their core business.
+-   **Client Empowerment:** We strive to empower our users by providing them with user-friendly software, enabling them to focus on their core business.
--   **Quality:** We are committed to delivering high-quality services that meet our clients' needs and exceed their expectations.
+-   **Quality:** We are committed to delivering high-quality software that meet our users' needs and exceed their expectations.
--   **Innovation:** We continuously seek to innovate and improve our services, ensuring we stay ahead of industry trends and provide our clients with the best solutions.
+-   **Innovation:** We continuously seek to innovate and improve our software, ensuring we stay ahead of industry trends and provide our users with the best solutions.
--   **Integrity:** We operate with honesty and transparency, building trust with our clients through our actions.
+-   **Integrity:** We operate with honesty and transparency, building trust with our users through our actions.
--   **Efficiency:** We value our clients' time and aim to provide efficient and streamlined services.
+-   **Efficiency:** We value our users' time and aim to provide efficient and streamlined software.

 # Market Analysis